cgranell/apps-treatment-mental-disorders/README.md

 In the RStudio page, open the file `analysis.Rmd`, the _main analysis file_.
 Then select "Knit > Knit to HTML" to render the document, which includes the complete analysis workflow, and display it in your browser.

+Alternatively, click on the file  `analysis.html`, the results of the analysis, and select `View in Web Browser` to display it.

 ## Reproduce locally

 Open the main analysis file `analysis.Rmd` with RStudio.
 Then select "Knit > Knit to HTML" to render the document.
 If you have errors rendering it, try running each chunk to locate the problem.